MaximeVivier/Articles/blog-posts/lambda-http-interceptor/lambda-http-interceptor.md

 > Don't forget to give the user you're using to perform the integration tests the right to read in the table.
 In general, we use AdministratorAccess role for the user performing these tasks.

-## Using an internal extension to intercept http calls in lambda functions
+### lambda-http-interceptor uses an internal extension to intercept http calls in lambda functions

 The internal extension that the interceptor deploys on the lambda functions overrides the `http` module of nodejs that is used to make http calls.